-For federal financial aid purposes, indirect costs including books, transportation, and miscellaneous expenses (set at $3,500) are added to tuition, fees, room, and board to determine Elon University’s official total cost of attendance, which is $59,627 for 2022-2023.
+For federal financial aid purposes, indirect costs including books, transportation, and miscellaneous expenses (set at $3,500) are added to tuition, fees, food, and housing to determine Elon University’s official total cost of attendance, which is $66,742 for 2024-2025.

-Room and Board figures are based on a standard double room and the All Access Basic meal plan.
-Total actual costs per student may vary depending upon room and board selections, but aggregate financial aid may not exceed the stated cost of attendance of $59,627.
+Food and Housing figures are based on an average room cost and the All Access Basic meal plan.
+Total actual costs per student may vary depending upon food and housing selections, but aggregate financial aid may not exceed the stated cost of attendance of $66,742.

 All students who have filed a FAFSA are eligible to have their FAFSA examined for possible changes to their account for loss of family income due to the COVID-19 pandemic, according to an additional provision of the HEERF III legislation.
-The 2022 FAFSA is based on 2020 income and asset information, which predates the onset of COVID-19.
-If you or your family have had a change of financial circumstances that has affected your financial situation, please contact the Office of Financial Aid at firstname.lastname@example.org, so we may determine if more information is needed that would make you eligible for adjustments to your FAFSA.
+The 2023 FAFSA is based on 2021 income and asset information, which was during the COVID-19 pandemic.
+If you or your family have had a change of economic circumstances that has affected your financial situation, please contact the Office of Financial Aid at firstname.lastname@example.org, so we may determine if more information is needed that would make you eligible for adjustments to your FAFSA.
 Adjustments to your FAFSA create eligibility for new or increased federal and/or state need-based aid.
 Elon does not have institutional funding to make any increases to your financial aid.

 Apply early for need-based aid.
 This improves your chances for getting the maximum aid for which you are eligible.

 You should complete and submit all applications and forms no later than mid-January.